-Recommendation: The Subcommittee agrees with the mandate proposed by the current Administration that the work on Sustainable Aviation Fuels (SAF) is a critical component for the reduction of aviation sector emissions and supports the SAF Grand Challenge.
+Recommendation 1: The Subcommittee agrees with the mandate proposed by the current Administration that the work on Sustainable Aviation Fuels (SAF) is a critical component for the reduction of aviation sector emissions and supports the SAF Grand Challenge.
 Since the maturation of the Sustainable Aviation Fuel program will be a major environmental benefit for the public, will create a new industry within the U.S. that benefits rural America, and will benefit the U.S. aviation industry, we strongly recommend that the FAA AEE continues to allocate funds for the continuation of research on SAFs.
-We endorse what has been started but strongly recommend that AEE needs to accelerate this program in order to accomplish the goal of being able to supply 100% of the aviation fuel needed in 2050.
+We endorse what has been started but strongly recommend that AEE needs to accelerate this program to accomplish the goal of being able to supply 100% of the aviation fuel needed in 2050.
 The awarding of FAST-SAF and FAST-TECH grants is significant for the success of the SAF program.
-The FAA must also maintain a leadership role in the development of SAFs to ensure that the rules to be considered at a global level (ICAO) will be beneficial to the U.S. industry.